dvoraka/av-service/README.md

 ```
 **Spring Boot**

-You need to build the executable jar:
+You need to build an executable jar:
 ```
 $ ./gradlew assemble
 ```
 And then the the jar is in `rest/build/libs/` directory called **avservice-rest-XXX.jar**.
 You can run it with:
 ```
-$ java -jar avservice-rest-0.7.jar
+$ java -jar avservice-rest-0.8.jar

   .   ____          _            __ _ _
  /\\ / ___'_ __ _ _(_)_ __  __ _ \ \ \ \